Sheriff under fire after calling 911 on a ‘threat’ — a Black man delivering newspapers

-Amid a national conversation about racial prejudice within the ranks of police departments, the ordeal has raised questions about the newly elected sheriff, who is White, within a community already reconciling the death of Manuel Ellis, an unarmed Black man, about a year ago.
+Amid a national conversation about racial prejudice within the ranks of police departments, the ordeal has raised questions about the newly elected sheriff, who is White, within a community already reckoning with the death of Manuel Ellis, an unarmed Black man, about a year ago.
 Ellis died of “hypoxia due to physical restraint,” according to the medical examiner, after police pinned him amid a scuffle that a witness said was unprovoked.
 His final words echoed the last utterances of other Black men who died in police custody, including George Floyd and Eric Garner: “I can’t breathe.”

 Troyer, elected in November after serving as the office’s spokesman, denied that he had racially profiled Altheimer, telling The Washington Post that he began following the driver before he knew he was Black.
 He insisted that Altheimer threatened him but that he decided not to pursue charges.